 Later, in 1991, after a private audience and Mass in the chapel of Pope (now Saint) John Paul II in Rome, the Holy Father said to Sister Ida and the Sisters: “You are a blessing for the Pope.
 You are truly American and truly Catholic!”

-The Sacred Heart Sisters of a variety of international backgrounds joyfully serve the universal Church through their community apostolate of religious education in three continents: in the Archdioceses of Los Angeles and St. Louis, in the dioceses of Orange and San Bernardino, and in the Archdiocese of Taipei, Taiwan, where the evangelization apostolate is complemented with significant medical work in the Catholic hospital and in the mission.
-After the collapse of communism, Sister Ida and the community returned to Hungary and opened a convent in the Archdiocese of Esztergom-Budapest in Hungary, where the Sisters are engaged in catechist formation in many regions, as well as giving occasional enrichment programs in Slovakia, Romania and the Ukraine.
+The Sacred Heart Sisters are of a variety of international backgrounds and joyfully serve the universal Church through their community apostolate of religious education in the Archdioceses of Los Angeles and St. Louis, in the dioceses of Orange and San Bernardino, and in the Archdiocese of Taipei, Taiwan, where the evangelization apostolate is complemented with significant medical work.
+After the collapse of communism, Sister Ida and the community returned to Hungary and opened a convent in the Archdiocese of Budapest-Esztergom in Hungary, where the Sisters conduct catechist formation and extend our catechetical works throughout Hungary and to neighboring countries.

 Beginning in the seventies Sister Ida initiated many programs to expand the community charism.
 Sister Ida valued teamwork as a powerful witness of Christ present through the community.
 She encouraged the skills, talents, innovative thinking and ideas of her Sisters.
 Through her leadership and zeal, in addition to the parish apostolate, Sister Ida was instrumental in the purchasing and opening of the Sacred Heart Retreat Camp in San Bernardino and the Heart of Jesus Retreat Center in Santa Ana, both in California.
-They conduct annual summer Girls’ Camps, Leadership Retreats for young adults, as well as sacramental retreats for children and teens in their Heart of Jesus Retreat Center.
-Seeing the spiritual needs of families, she developed a unique Family Retreat Camp program offered in the community’s Sacred Heart Retreat Camp, also given in St. Louis, MO; and in Hungary and Taiwan, along with Children’s Camps during the summer.
+Both of these centers established unique locations for the Sisters’ continuing work and steadfast commitment to the enrichment of children, youth and adults, through Girls’ Camps, Leadership Retreats for young adults, as well as sacramental retreats for children and teens.
+Children’s camps are also conducted by her Sisters in Taiwan and Hungary.
+Seeing the spiritual needs of families, she developed a unique Family Retreat Camp program which is enjoyed annually by families in California, Missouri, and Hungary and periodically in other locations in the United States of America.

 Sister Ida led her Sisters on pilgrimages to the Holy Land, Rome, shrines in Italy and to the Shrine of Our Lady of Guadalupe in Mexico.
 A great camper and hiker herself, she took her Sisters to camping trips to the Grand Canyon and to the Sequoias.
-In 1976 they made a pilgrimage in a bus with the highlight of attending the Eucharistic Congress in Philadelphia.
-As much as possible the spiritual trips and travels including the whole community.
+In 1976 they made a pilgrimage by bus with the highlight of attending the Eucharistic Congress in Philadelphia.
+As much as possible the spiritual trips and travels included the whole community.

 With confident openness and receptivity to the Holy Spirit, Sister Ida helped the community, “to move on into the future” with a new generation in leadership; in 1988 Sister Jane Stafford was elected, as the first American Superior General.
 At the same time Sister Ida continued teaching the novices, giving spiritual retreats and monthly seminars to the Sisters, was actively involved in the community’s spiritual leadership and as a religious education speaker, traveled across the United States and Canada.

-Sister Ida passed on to eternal life on February 8, 2000 in the Society’s Motherhouse in Northridge, California, lovingly surrounded by all her Sisters.
-The church was filled with many friends, bishops, priests, deacons, religious and families at the Mass of the Resurrection offered for Sister Ida.
-Cardinal Roger Mahony, the main celebrant, remarked that it was “a very unique moment in the life of the Archdiocese of Los Angeles, a very wonderful grace, because it was the first time, that we had a foundress of a religious community die in our midst.”
+Sister Ida passed on to eternal life on February 8, 2000 in the Society’s Motherhouse in Northridge, California, lovingly surrounded by her Sisters.
+Cardinal Roger Mahony was the main celebrant of the Mass of Resurrection; many bishops and priests concelebrated, The church was filled with many friends, permanent deacons, religious and families who had been personally touched by Sister Ida’s love and inspired by her life of dedication to Jesus Christ and service to the Church.
+The Cardinal noted that it was “a very unique moment in the life of the Archdiocese of Los Angeles, a very wonderful grace, because it was the first time, that we had a foundress of a religious community die in our midst.”

-“The Joyful Apostolate must go on,” – Archbishop Justin Rigali said in his homily at the funeral – “Sister Ida in her legacy is a hymn of praise and thanksgiving for the love of God manifested in the Sacred Heart of Jesus, reflected in the gentle life and zealous devotion of our Sister Ida.”
+“The Joyful Apostolate must go on,” – Archbishop Justin Rigali said in his homily at the funeral – “Sister Ida in her legacy of generous love still speaks to us.”
+This rite of Christian burial “…is a hymn of praise and thanksgiving for the love of God manifested in the Sacred Heart of Jesus, and reflected in the gentle life and zealous devotion of our Sister Ida.”

-The Sisters of the Society Devoted to the Sacred Heart continue to grow in the charism of their Foundress, Sister Ida, joyfully serving the universal Church through their community apostolate of evangelization and catechesis in the Archdioceses of Los Angeles, Taipei and Budapest, and in the Dioceses of Orange and San Bernardino.
+The Sisters of the Society Devoted to the Sacred Heart continue to grow in the charism of their Foundress, Sister Ida, joyfully serving the universal Church through their community apostolate of evangelization and catechesis.
 In the Archdiocese of St. Louis, Missouri, the Sisters were invited to teach Sister Ida’s “Five Step Illustrated Method” in Kenrick-Glennon Seminary and Paul VI Pontifical Institute bringing this dynamic catechetical method to seminarians, religious, and lay catechists in the mid-West.
-In each place, every year thousands of catechists, children, youth, adults and families encounter the personal love of God through catechist formation classes, unique catechetical retreats, parish religious education programs and summer camps conducted by the Sacred Heart Sisters.
+United in their apostolic zeal in California, Missouri, Hungary and Taiwan, every year thousands of catechists, children, youth, adults and families encounter the personal love of God through catechist formation classes, unique catechetical retreats, parish religious education programs and summer camps conducted by the Sacred Heart Sisters.

 With her God-given talents offered totally to His service, Sister Ida’s outstanding, global and lasting contributions in the field of religious education, and in religious life, are great treasures for generations to come.
 But what most touched those who spoke with Sister Ida was the eloquent simplicity of her joyful spirituality, that she often expressed in brief words: “God has a Heart for you!”